HechtYehuda/NYC-MVA-model/README.md

 The following is a confusion matrix of the final linear regression model:
 ![Confusion matrix](Image\%20resources/Confusion\%20matrix.png)
-The model better predicts no-casualty than casualty.
+The model better predicts no-casualties than casualties.
 This is possibly due to the data being so imbalanced.

 #### Feature set 1: Clusters/Boroughs
 The first data examined was the geographical data.
 There was a significant amount of data that was either mislabeled or incomplete.
 I removed all accident data with incomplete or otherwise incorrect latitude and longitude data, i.e. all records whose latitude and longitude data placed them outside of the bounds of NYC.
 I then corrected all ZIP code data based on the latitudes and longitudes.
 This data served as the first iteration of model development, Because each borough has different rates of accident and different "culture of driving," so to speak, I ran a K-means cluster test using 2-30 clusters on each borough and implemented the cluster count with the highest F1 score for each borough: